Sigurd: Brot af Sigurðarkviðu

 Only the ending of Brot af Sigurðarkviðu is preserved.
 The poem begins with Högni and Gunnar discussing whether Sigurd needs to be murdered.
 Högni suggests that Brynhild may be lying that Sigurd slept with Brynhild.
 Then Guthorm, Gunnar and Högni's younger brother, murders Sigurd in the forest, after which Brynhild admits that Sigurd never slept with her.

 The poem shows the influence of continental Germanic traditions, as it portrays Sigurd's death in the forest rather than in his bed.

 Frá dauða Sigurðar

 Frá dauða Sigurðar is a short prose text between the songs.
-The text mentions that, although the previous song said that Sigurd was killed in the forest, other songs say he was murdered in bed.
-German songs say that he was killed in the forest, but the next song in the codex, Guðrúnarqviða in fursta, says that he was killed while going to a thing.
+The text mentions that the details of Sigurd’s death vary across sources.
+Although the previous song said that Sigurd was killed in the forest, other songs say he was murdered in bed, and German songs say that he was killed in the forest.
+The next song in the codex, Guðrúnarqviða in fursta, says that he was killed while going to a thing.